m3g/ComplexMixtures.jl/docs/src/quickguide.md

 where `-t 5` is optional and defines how many processors will be used in the calculation (use, for maximal performance, the number of physical cores of your computer, *plus one*).

+!!! note
+    Julia compiles the code the first time it is run in each section.
+Thus, running script from the command line with, for example, `julia -t 5 example.jl` may appear slow, particularly if you are modifying the script interactively.
+Ideally, *do not restart Julia*, just repeatedly include your script in the same Julia section.
+The second time the script is loaded will be much faster.
+For example:
+    ```julia-repl
+    julia> @time include("./example.jl")
+    # ... some output
+    27.554095 seconds (72.13 M allocations: 4.623 GiB, 4.37% gc time, 11.96% compilation time)
+    julia> @time include("./example.jl")
+    # ... some output
+    0.703780 seconds (3.24 M allocations: 897.260 MiB, 12.22% gc time)
+    ```
+    The first time the script was called it took ~30s, which included compilation of the code and loading of the packages.
+The second time the script was included it took 0.7s.
+Thus, for interactive modification of the script, don't restart Julia.

 ## Detailed description of the example